raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

         "amount": 73
     }

-Just like this we can send payments to anyone who is part of the token network for the RDN token.
+Just like this we can send payments to anyone who is part of the token network for the W-ETH token.

 .. _topping-up-a-channel: